uttam1216/PATIENT_N/README.md

 # PATIENT+N
 PATIENT+N: Profiling feATure Importance for focal Epileptic seizure oNset detecTion for New Patients

-The code in this repository is an implementation of our approach published in "https://doi.org/10.1007/978-3-032-37664-0_27".
-If you use the source code, please cite our research.
+The code in this repository is an implementation of our published approach: <br>
+Uttam Kumar, Michael Wenzel, and Elena Demidova.
+“PATIENT+N: Profiling feATure Importance for focal Epileptic seizure oNset detecTion in New Patients”.
+In: Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML PKDD) 2026.
+LNAI.
+Springer, 2026.
+DOI: https://doi.org/10.1007/978-3-032-37664-0_27. <br>
+If you use the source code, please cite our research. <br>

 <b>Notes: </b> <br>
 1) This repository does not contain any data.
-To access the TUH Seizure (TUSZ) data used in this research, please directly contact the dataset author: https://isip.piconepress.com/projects/nedc/html/tuh_eeg/   <br>
+We used TUH Seizure (TUSZ) dataset v2.0.0 for our research.
+To access this data, please directly contact the TUH Seizure (TUSZ) dataset author whose reference is: "Shah, V., et al.: The temple university hospital seizure detection corpus.
+Front.
+Neuroinform.
+12, 83 (2018)"  <br>
 In patient_n_dummy_data.csv we only give an example dummy data format that model needs to run with.  <br>
 2) It is recommended to run the python commands sequentially in a tmux session, as some feature extraction may take hours.<br>